ibraheemdev/ibraheemca/content/posts/2020-08-14-interview-question-most-common-n-page-path.md

 end
 ```

-Here is the final code that prints the most common path at the end:
+We can print the most common path using `Hash.values.max()`.
+Since we are looping through every key in the counter, ties (multiple most visited paths with the same value in the counter) are accommodated.
+Here is the final code:

 ```ruby
 puts "Finding the most common 4-page path..."